Having a sales meeting has never been easier.

 This is why minimizing your lead response time is essential.
 Use automation software to address this issue.

-For example, Novocall Conversations is a call scheduling software that automates a call between the sales rep and the lead.
+For example, Novocall is a click-to-call software that automates a call between the sales rep and the lead.

 Interested leads can fill in their contact information and select a timeslot in which they wish to receive a call-back from your company.
 When the time arrives, the lead’s phone will ring and the sales rep will be on the line.